About Us

 Conrad Reynoldson is a power chair using attorney who earned a law degree from the University of Washington after graduating summa cum laude from Seattle Pacific University.
 He is a Blackstone Legal Fellow and is admitted to practice in front of the Ninth Circuit, as well as in Washington State and Federally in the Western and Eastern Districts.
 Conrad received a DO-IT Trailblazer award in 2012, the Carlson-Parker Award from Pacific Justice Institute in 2016, the Ron Adams Outstanding Advocate Award from the Northwest Access Fund in 2017, and the Public Service & Leadership Award, Young Lawyers Committee of Washington State Bar Association in 2018.
 Conrad founded a 501(c)(3) nonprofit disability rights law firm in Seattle named Washington Civil & Disability Advocate in 2017 to advocate for the disability community in Washington state and beyond through systemic litigation, education, and legislative advocacy.
 Conrad currently also serves as a Commissioner on the Washington Advisory Committee to the US Commission on Civil Rights and is an at large board member of the Washington Attorneys with Disabilities Association.

-Dustine Bowker (he/him/his) is a part-time Research Associate at WACDA.
-He majored in Law, Societies, and Justice (LSJ) and Political Science at the University of Washington, minored in Disability Studies, and completed his J.D. in spring 2024 from the University of Washington School of Law.
-Dustine is interested in disability rights and advocacy, and he published a Comment on disability law for Washington Law Review in June 2024.
-Outside of work, Dustine enjoys going on walks, watching Seattle sports and exploring in and around his hometown of Seattle, WA.
+Dustine Bowker (he/him/his) is an Associate Attorney at WACDA.
+He is interested in disability rights and advocacy and has previously interned at WACDA and Disability Rights Washington while in law school.
+He also published a Comment on disability law for Washington Law Review in June 2024 and returned to WACDA as a part-time Research and Writing Assistant in September 2024.
+Dustine transitioned to an Associate Attorney role in January 2025 after admission into the Washington State bar.
+Outside of work, Dustine enjoys going on walks, watching Seattle sports and YouTube content, and exploring in and around his hometown of Seattle, WA.